xzyaoi/xzyaoi.github.io/content/about.md

 * Web Programming (Android).
 Shenzhen University. *2015*.
 * Data Structures and Algorithms.
 Shenzhen University. *2014*.

+I am fortunate to work with students at all levels on their projects and thesis:

+* Sparse Mixture of Experts Serving via Delta Compression.
+Boyko Borisov at ETH Zurich.
+* Analytical Model for LLM Inference.
+Zhiyuan Huang at ETH Zurich.
+* LongerLora: Scaling Up Low-Rank Adaptors For Longer Context.
+Xiaoyuan Jin at ETH Zurich.

 ## Talks

 If you are interested in the slides of the following talks, please contact me.

+* *MLSys Singapore Seminar: DeltaZip - Multi-tenant LLMs Serving*, hosted by Ziji Shi and Qinghao Hu.
+[YouTube](https://www.youtube.com/watch?v=a6-VyuYMN9s). *April, 2024*.
-* *AIDS Seminar: DeltaZip - Multi-tenant LLMs Serving* at Aalto University, hosted by Prof. Dr. Bo Zhao. *26, Feb, 2024*
+* *AIDS Seminar: DeltaZip - Multi-tenant LLMs Serving* at Aalto University, hosted by Prof. Dr. Bo Zhao. *26, Feb, 2024*.
 * *Industry Retreat: DeltaZip - Multi-tenant LLMs Serving* at ETH Zurich, hosted by Systems Group. *16, Jan, 2024*.
 * *Techno Hour: Learned Cardinality Estimation in Database Systems* at SAP, hosted by Thomas Zurek. *5, April 2022*.
 * *Tech Talk: AID - Towards Findable, Accessible and Usable AI* at ETH Library, hosted by Koesling Sven. *15, Feb 2022*.